• Skip to primary navigation

 Black vinegar

 Chinese black vinegar takes your dumpling dipping sauce to another level.
-I also recently found out that our favorite Japanese restaurant uses black vinegar, along with mirin and soy sauce to make their yaki udon stir-fried noodle dish.
+I also recently discovered that our favorite Japanese restaurant, Oishii, uses black vinegar, mirin, and soy sauce to make their yaki udon stir-fried noodle dish.
 So, I'll be experimenting with that!

 Look for Chinkiang Vinegar at the store, it will look black like balsamic.